Predatory publishing: Cabells' Predatory Reports

 At the May 2017 meeting of the Society for Scholarly Publishing, Cabell's International, a company that offers scholarly publishing analytics and other scholarly services, announced that it intended to launch a blacklist of predatory journals (not publishers) in June, and said that access would be by subscription only.
 The company had started work on its blacklist criteria in early 2016.
 In July 2017, both a black list and a white list were offered for subscription on their website.

 Other blacklists

 Since Beall's list closed, other list groups have started.
 These include Kscien's list, which used Beall's list as a starting point, updating it to add and remove publishers.

 In 2020, the Ministry of Science and Technology of China ordered Chinese Center of Scientometrics to launch a blacklist called Chinese Early Warning Journal List (EWJL).
 EWJL classifies journals into three grades: low, medium, or high risk, rather than two (predatory or not) like most other lists.
 Nevertheless, there is an ongoing criticism of this list as well.

-According to a 2020 systematic review of 93 lists, only three were assessed as evidence-based.
+According to a 2020 systematic review of 93 lists, only three were assessed as evidence-based according to the authors' criteria.